oatmealandcoffee/CSCI15P4/readme.md

 ## Bugs
 * [fixed] User does not redirect correctly create->store->show
 	* redirect to action as opposed to route
-* Position Edit page is not getting/using position data
+* [fixed] Position Edit page is not getting/using position data
+* Position index listing is incorrect after deleting a position
+	* last positions come back as invalid

 # Change History